Overview

 Past Participants

 Past participants have submitted feedback about their experiences.
 These surveys are available for your review.
 You can also view photos from their time abroad.
-Would you like to ask a past participant questions about their experience?
-The CALS exchange coordinator is happy to connect you to a Cornell student who has studied at ESA.
-Email cals-exchange@cornell.edu to request an introduction.
+Email the Office of Global Learning to be connected with a Cornell student who has studied at ESA.

 How do I apply?

-- Already met with the CALS Exchange Advisor or is it close to the application deadline and you can't get in to see the advisor?
+• Already met with an Advisor or is it close to the application deadline and you can't get in to see an advisor?
 That's okay.
 Click the green apply button and start the Cornell application process so you don't miss any deadlines.

-- Once you've completed all of the application requirements, click submit.
-The CALS Exchange Advisor will review your application within a week of your submission.
+• Once you've completed all of the application requirements, click submit.
+The Office of Global Learning will review your application within a week of your submission.
 If accepted, you will receive further instructions regarding next steps and the application process to your host university.